Veronica - Seasons, 2018

 Dianthuscaryophyllus Hybrid Floris Verster (two pink flowers), 2016

 Kooning's View, 2015

 Schoener Goetterfunken XIV, ‘At nature’s bosoms’ (An den Bruesten der Natur), 2011

 Schoener Goetterfunken VIII, 'Above the starry canopy' (Droben ueber'm Sternenzelt), 2011

 Schoener Goetterfunken, 'On their courses through the heavens' (Durch des Himmels prächtigen Plan), 2017

 Heaven's Gate, 2011

-Sebastiaan Bremer lives and works in New York.
-He studied at the Vrije Academie, The Hague, and Skowhegan School of Art and Sculpture, Maine.
-He has published two major catalogs: Monkey Brain (2003), and Avila (2006).
-His work is included in the collections of the Museum of Modern Art, New York, and the Victoria and Albert Museum, London.
+Sebastiaan Bremer studied at the Vrije Academie, The Hague and Skowhegan School of Art and Sculpture, Maine.
+The artist currently lives and works in Brooklyn, New York.
+His work has been the subject of three major catalogs: Monkey Brain (2003), Avila (2006), and To Joy (2015), and has been exhibited in such venues as the Tate Gallery, London; the Brooklyn Museum of Art, New York; The Gemeentemuseum, The Hague; and the Aldrich Museum, Connecticut.
+Bremer’s work is in the permanent collections of institutions including the Museum of Modern Art, New York, the Los Angeles County Museum of Art, Los Angeles, and the Victoria and Albert Museum, London.